proarhant/terraform-webserver-azure/README.md

 The deployment of a sample webserver on `Azure` with `Terraform` which is monitored with a health check script coded in `Python`.

 The code in this repository serves following two puposes:
 1. `Terraform` code will deploy a `Hello World` webserver on a `CentOS` VM hosted on `Azure`.
 The `Nginx` webserver deployed on the VM  will respond with `Hello World!` when the website is called e.g. command-line tools such as `curl` or browser.
 2. `Python` code will run periodically e.g. `every 5 seconds` to check health of the webserver.
 The health check process will return `SUCCESS` if the website's `index.html` page contains `Hello World!` text.

 The demo has been executed and tested on `Azure Cloud Shell` configured with `Terraform v1.1.8` and `Python 3.7.3`.

+The `module version` of the `Terraform` code is placed under `tf-web-azure-module` directory.
+For information on the usage of the module, please see below at the end of this document.

 # Deploy the Nginx webserver on CentOS using Terraform